defunkt/jquery-pjax/README.md

 ### Server side JS variables

 Sometimes you might need to send some data from server along with HTML contents.
 This can be done by sending `X-PJAX-Vars` response header which contains JSON encoded values.
 These values are saved with state as $.pjax.state.vars.
-You can access them with `options.vars`, no matter whether it is a fresh request of popstate.
+You can access them with `options.vars`, no matter whether it is a fresh request or popstate.

 ``` ruby
 require 'json'